pmahoney/rubylet/README.md

 [Jetty](http://eclipse.org/jetty) as the servlet container.
 Meant for testing and development purposes only.

-With a standard `config.ru`, and `public/stylesheets` and `public/javascripts` folders, the following will load the rack application and serve static files directly from Jetty:
+With a standard `config.ru`, and a `public` folder, the following will load the rack application and serve static files directly from Jetty:

-    rackup -s rack/jetty -O StaticUrls=/stylesheets,/javascripts
+    rackup -s rack/jetty

 rubylet-ee
 ==========